swiftlang/swift-evolution/proposals/0000-mathable.md

 or log10 instead if base is 2 or 10".
 We could take that approach, but base 2 and 10 cover 99% of uses, so I would rather wait to provide this function until we have time to do it correctly.

+4. We could have `Mathable` not inherit from `Numeric` and *only* provide the math implementations (leaving out division and square root).
+In practice, this would mean that generic algorithms would almost always end up needing to be constrained to something like `BinaryFloatingPoint & Mathable` or `Numeric & Mathable`.
+That's not terrible, but a fairly large body of code can be written directly against `Mathable` if we follow the proposal.

+5. We could put the free functions into the standard library instead of a separate module.
+Having them in a separate module helps avoid adding stuff to the global namespace unless you're actually using it, which is generally nice, and the precedent from other languages is pretty strong here: `#include <cmath>`, `import math`, etc. Having the implementation hooks defined in the standard lib makes them available in modules that only need them in a few places or want to use them in inlinable functions but don't want to have them in the global namespace or re-export them.